-Rasmus hit a two-run homer, Brett Cecil won for the first time in almost a year and the Toronto Blue Jays beat the Phillies 6-2 Sunday to complete a three-game sweep.
+TORONTO – Colby Rasmus hit a two-run homer, Brett Cecil won for the first time in almost a year and the Toronto Blue Jays beat the Philadelphia Phillies 6-2 to complete a three-game sweep.

-Slumping Philadelphia, last in the NL East, lost for the 12th time in 15 games.
+Slumping Philadelphia, the last-place team in the NL East, lost for the 12th time in 15 games.

 Starting for the first time this season after being promoted from Triple-A Las Vegas last week, the left-handed Cecil (1-0) allowed two runs and five hits in five innings.
 He walked one and struck out five.

 Cecil went 4-11 in 20 starts last season, then struggled with command and velocity this spring after losing more than 30 pounds in offseason conditioning.
 He was demoted to Double-A on the final day of spring training, one day after a rough outing against Detroit.
-He hadn't won since last July 29 against Texas.
+He hadn't won since last July 29.

 Luis Perez worked three innings and Jason Frasor finished in the ninth for Toronto.

-The Blue Jays jumped on Phillies right-hander Kyle Kendrick with two runs in the bottom of the first.
+The Blue Jays jumped on Philadelphia starter Kyle Kendrick with two runs in the bottom of the first.
 Brett Lawrie and Rasmus opened the inning with back-to-back doubles and Jose Bautista walked but was picked off.
 Edwin Encarnacion struck out before Kelly Johnson grounded an RBI single up the middle.

-Thome's long ball was his 100th with Philadelphia, making him the fourth player in major league history to hit at least 100 home runs with three different teams (including Cleveland and Chicago).
+Thome's long ball was his 100th with Philadelphia, making him the fourth player in major league history to hit at least 100 home runs with three different teams.
 Darrel Evans (Atlanta, San Francisco and Detroit), Reggie Jackson (California, Oakland and New York) and Alex Rodriguez (Seattle, Texas and New York) are the others.